 - Interest: This is what lenders charge customers for borrowing money.
 The interest rate is determined by the lender and expressed as a percentage.

 - APR: The Annual Percentage Rate is also referred to as the comparison rate.
-It includes interest and all other debt charges expressed as percentage rate.
+It includes interest and all other debt charges expressed as a percentage rate.

 Terms relating to your situation